Ben-Voris/Mac-notes/README.md

 ## Removing a file from quarantine

-If you try to open a file and get the message "Apple could not verify ... is free of malware" and you're sure the file is safe, you can mark it as safe.
+If you try to open a downloaded file and get the message "Apple could not verify ... is free of malware" and you're sure the file is safe, you can mark it as safe.

-For an install programs
+### Removing a file from quarantine for an install programs

 - macOS will display "Apple could not verify .... is free of malware ..." and will offer to "Move to Trash".
 Click `Done`.